Dosage Form: injection, powder, for solution

 COMPATIBILITY AND STABILITY

-Ceftazidime for injection, when constituted as directed with Sterile Water for Injection, should have the contents withdrawn within 4 hours.
+Ceftazidime for injection, when constituted as directed with Sterile Water for Injection, maintains satisfactory potency for 12 hours at room temperature or for 3 days under refrigeration.
 Solutions in 0.9% Sodium Chloride Injection in VIAFLEX® small-volume containers that are frozen immediately after constitution are stable for 3 months when stored at -20°C. Do not force thaw by immersion in water baths or by microwave irradiation.
 Once thawed, solutions should not be refrozen.
 Thawed solutions may be stored for up to 12 hours at room temperature or for 3 days in a refrigerator.
+More concentrated solutions in Sterile Water for Injection in the original container that are frozen immediately after constitution are stable for 3 months when stored at -20°C. Once thawed, solutions should not be refrozen.
+Thawed solutions may be stored for up to 8 hours at room temperature or for 3 days in a refrigerator.

 Ceftazidime is compatible with the more commonly used IV infusion fluids.
 Solutions at concentrations between 1 and 40 mg/mL in 0.9% Sodium Chloride Injection; 1/6 M Sodium Lactate Injection; 5% Dextrose Injection; 5% Dextrose and 0.225% Sodium Chloride Injection; 5% Dextrose and 0.45% Sodium Chloride Injection; 5% Dextrose and 0.9% Sodium Chloride Injection; 10% Dextrose Injection; Ringer's Injection, USP; Lactated Ringer's Injection, USP; 10% Invert Sugar in Water for Injection; and NORMOSOL®-M in 5% Dextrose Injection may be stored for up to 12 hours at room temperature or for 3 days if refrigerated.